The Haunted Mansion: Updates

-On January 21, 2020, Disneyland's Haunted Mansion was closed for an extensive refurbishment to add lighted steel panels, improved lighting, mechanical touch ups, and new paint and trims to the exterior of the attraction.
-The changes were originally scheduled for completion in Spring 2020, but an extended park closure due to the COVID-19 pandemic created uncertainty.
+On January 21, 2020, Disneyland's Haunted Mansion was closed for an extensive refurbishment to add lighted steel panels, improved lighting, mechanical touch-ups, and new paint and trims to the exterior of the attraction.
+The changes were originally scheduled for completion in spring 2020, but an extended park closure due to the COVID-19 pandemic created uncertainty.
 It was later confirmed that the refurbished attraction would reopen with the park on April 30, 2021.
 This refurbishment came with a refreshed pet cemetery, now with new greenery and plants.
-The portrait gallery was given new drapes curtains and the loading area is much more decorative with wallpaper and the return of one of the Haunted Mansion's original portraits being "April to December".
+The portrait gallery was given new drapes curtains and the loading area received more decorative with wallpaper and the return of one of the Haunted Mansion's original portraits being "April to December".
 Also featuring a statue of the one-eyed cat.
 The rest of the attraction was given repairs and new lighting.
-In addition, new secret entrance was added to the ride by using the chicken exit.
+In addition, new secret entrance was added to the ride by using an exit.
 Once the crypt door opened, visitors would be directed down a flight of stairs and through a utility passageway usually used by cast members.

-In 2021, the man in the foyer portrait had his pose changed back to what it was from 1971-2007.